One Company, One Family

 What the two Wollenhaupt brothers started in Hamburg, Germany back in 1881 has today evolved into a globally operating, successful and thriving group with over 220 employees.
-After more than 130 years of our company´s history, we are still steeped in the Hanseatic tradition, open-minded and unpretentious, independent and realistic.
+After 140 years of our company´s history, we are still steeped in the Hanseatic tradition, open-minded and unpretentious, independent and realistic.
 And now we would like to share that history with you here.

 2000 and Beyond

 Growth and Increasing Internationalisation